SegaWorld London: Decline and closure

-In response to the criticisms raised in reviews, Sega initially put the majority of the SegaWorld's arcade machines on freeplay in the weeks after opening.
+In response to criticisms raised concerning the culminative cost of a visit in numerous reviews, Sega initially put the majority of the SegaWorld's arcade machines on freeplay in the weeks after opening.
 However, this model was not profitable, with much of the park's floor space devoted to the cabinets.
 By the end of the year, admission fees had been cut down from £12 and £10 to £2, taking the arcade machines off freeplay and establishing ticket payments for the park's seven attractions as a result.
-These did little to turn around fortunes, and by the time the first full year of operations had been completed, its 1.75 million visitor target had not been achieved, and a £1 million loss from running the facility was recorded.
+These did little to turn around fortunes, and by the time the first full year of operations had been completed, its 1.75 million visitor target had not been achieved, with a £1 million loss from running the facility recorded.
 Difficulties were also faced in maintaining rides; a number were reported to have broken down in the weeks following the opening.

 Further restructuring was required for SegaWorld to run unproblematically, and in December 1997 all admission fees were removed from the park, effectively rendering it a large-scale amusement arcade with rides.
 Though this improved attendance numbers considerably, with an estimated 4 million visitors in 1998, it did not mean a profit was being made off of the park; indeed, an operating loss of £2 million was recorded during the same year.
-Other strains on the centre included vandalism concerns, internal distaste for the park's perceived poor working standards, and its close proximity to other London amusement arcades more popular with regular visitors, such as Namco's Wonder Park facility on Great Windmill Street.
+Other strains on the centre included vandalism concerns, internal distaste for the park's perceived poor working standards, and its proximity to other London amusement arcades more popular with regular visitors, such as Namco's Wonder Park facility on Great Windmill Street.

 Though new Sega arcade releases were consistently location tested and installed exclusively at the venue as a result of its flagship status, few new attractions were installed after the opening.
-A new 3D IMAX cinema and drop tower ride sponsored by Pepsi renewed tourist interest in the Trocadero.
-As part of the original agreements drawn up to create SegaWorld in 1995, Sega were contractually bound to pull out of running the facility if a £3 million profit had not been recorded exactly three years after opening.

-In 1999, a Sports Bar, Food concession stand, and Dodgems track were added to the park to increase attention and attendance, but things were still proving to be problematic, and on 7 September 1999, Sega officially announced that they would be pulling out of the SegaWorld joint venture with Chorion, and that beginning on 12 September, Chorion would sub-let SegaWorld's former space to Family Leisure, the operators of Funland in the same venue.
-Ironically, Family Leisure was established by one of Sega of Europe's original founders, Marty Bromley.
+A new 3D IMAX cinema and drop tower ride sponsored by Pepsi had renewed tourist interest in the Trocadero, but like the original sponsorship deal did not benefit SegaWorld directly.
+As part of the original agreements drawn up to create SegaWorld in 1995, Sega were reported to be contractually bound to pull out of running the facility if a £3 million profit had not been recorded exactly three years after opening.
+This was ultimately not achieved, and on 7 September 1999, Sega officially announced that they would be pulling out of the SegaWorld joint venture with Chorion; the space it occupied was immediately sub-let to Family Leisure, the operators of Funland in the same venue.
+Family Leisure was established by one of Sega's original founders, Marty Bromley.